axnsoftware/commons-settings/README.md

 commons-settings is a simple API that allows you to model your application settings using standard Java POJOs.

-Please visit http://axnsoftware.github.io/commons-settings for more information.
+Visit the [project site](http://axnsoftware.github.io/commons-settings) for more information.

 Build Status
 ------------